ncsa/Nightingale_real/docs/source/fee_overview.rst

 Services to support data storage and sharing/accessing relational databases on the system.
 Not all projects require this support.

 Options for providing “data as a service” to a broad user community are available.
-Contact `help+hipaa@ncsa.illinois.edu <mailto:help+hipaa@ncsa.illinois.edu>`_ for details.
+Contact `help@ncsa.illinois.edu <mailto:help@ncsa.illinois.edu>`_ for details.

 Consultation and Development Services
 ======================================